Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 Finding the place is not easy, and I will not attempt to explain it, but it's worth taking the effort to visit.
 They have a great wine list and some of the best views possible.
 This is by far my favorite place to eat in Baja.

 Cabo Expeditions offers three land tours that let you get up close and personal with Cabo's history and culture.
 Cabo Expeditions takes you on a beach-side horseback ride along the most amazing coastal scenery.
-After the house back rides along the shore break, prepare for a farm tour, and learn how the agrarian system works in Baja California.
+After the house back rides along the shore break, prepare for a farm tour and learn how the agrarian system works in Baja California.

 When you take this day-long, guided adventure, you’ll discover why Espiritu Santo Island – a UNESCO World Heritage Site – is called the “jewel of the Sea of Cortez.”
 You'll step back 7,000 years to learn about a nomadic group of hunters and gatherers who left behind artifacts you'll see with your own eyes.

 Cabo Expeditions prides itself on being the only Los Cabos tour operator authorized by the Mexican government to rescue whales.
-So their passion for the environment runs deep.
+So, their passion for the environment runs deep.
 When you do ecotourism with them, you do it right.
 They also run a surf school that used to be sponsored by Costa Azul Surf Shop.
-If you are looking for surf lessons.
-CE will take you to the local surf breaks, and inform you about the right breaking swell, break direction, and how to stay away from mean shore break.
+If you are looking for surf lessons, CE will take you to the local surf breaks and inform you about the right breaking swell, break direction, and how to stay away from mean shore break.

-San Jose Spas and Massages
+San José Spas and Massages

 There is nothing like a good deep massage after several days of surfing.
 Every time I return to Cabo, I see more spas spring up.
 The one I have been going to for years is next to the Pescadero mall (where Rock & Brew is located).
 The spa is called Moonlight, offering one-hour massages for $50.
 I highly recommend this place—no happy endings here.
 You can find those types of 'treatments' elsewhere in Cabo.
-Tel. +52 123 51 40 Email. pepe_emiliano@hotmail.com
+Tel. +52 123 51 40.
+Email: pepe_emiliano@hotmail.com

 Cabo Surf Hotel

 A hotel right before Old Man's is called Cabo Surf Hotel.
-If you got the cash—$300-$600 per night—this is your best location because you are steps from the surf.
+If you got the cash—$300 - $600 per night—this is your best location because you are steps from the surf.
 It's a lush hotel with a pool overlooking the surf and good food.
 Grab a meal after your surf if you like hanging in this area.
 Watch your bros hit the lip while you stuff your face with a fat burrito and some tasty guacamole.
 Cabo Surf Hotel also offers surfing lessons right out front.

 Las Olas Condos Cabo

 Right next to the fancy Cabo Surf Hotel are perfectly situated condos.
 I did find one for rent that looks spectacular for $200 - $300 per night.
 It's called Las Olas, and it sits in the middle of all the waves in that region in a group of gringo condos.
-If you got a bigger group, I would recommend staying at Rick's place at Las Olas—three bedrooms, kitchen, 2 bathrooms, and right in the middle of 3 world-class waves.
+If you have a bigger group, I would recommend staying at Rick's place at Las Olas—three bedrooms, kitchen, two bathrooms, and right in the middle of 3 world-class waves.

 New Hotel Near 9 Palms

-The only hotel near 9 Palms is Vidasoul located at Punta Perfecta and 3 miles north of 9 Palms.
+The only hotel near 9 Palms is VidaSoul, located at Punta Perfecta and 3 miles north of 9 Palms.
 They have great food and service and 16 rooms.
 They cater to surfers and surf photoshoots and videos.
-The owner Joan Hafenecker sent me this info; I have yet to check it out, but the pics look good, and staying near 9 Palms is a real plus.
+The owner, Joan Hafenecker, sent me this info; I have yet to check it out, but the pics look good, and staying near 9 Palms is a real plus.

 Surfing Cabo San Lucas

 Monuments is a small beach.
 However, it is the closest surfing spot to Cabo San Lucas, located at Misiones del Cabo.
 Drive toward the Mision and park at Mona Lisa Restaurant.
-It is a quick taxi ride from downtown Cabo San Lucus.
+It is a quick taxi ride from downtown Cabo San Lucas.

-Todos Santos Pacific Beaches
+Surfing Todos Santos and Pacific Beaches

 You'll have to trade your long points for a beach break and cobblestone reefs, but when you pull up to A-frame peaks or barreling green mountains, you'll be stoked that you ventured over to the Pacific.
-The trek from San Jose del Cabo is a little over an hour on the toll road and about 1.5 hours via the free road.
+The trek from San José del Cabo is a little over an hour on the toll road and about 1.5 hours via the free road.

 Driving From San Jose (The Free Road)

-From San Jose, head toward San Lucas, and just before you drop down towards the spring-break marauding streets of San Lucas, you turn right towards La Paz and Todos Santos.
+From San José, head toward San Lucas, and just before you drop down towards the spring-break marauding streets of San Lucas, you turn right towards La Paz and Todos Santos.
 About 60 minutes later, thanks to the newly paved four-lane highway, you'll find yourself at Cerritos.
 Cerritos is located off to the left of the highway and is the first major establishment since leaving the suburbs of San Lucas.

 Surfing in Cabo: Cerritos Beach

-Hotels & Food Cerritos Baja
+Hotels and Food in Cerritos Baja

 In town, you can find some great food and an excellent cup of coffee (Baja Beans).
 They also have a decent breakfast and freshly baked goodies each morning.
 It’s also a nice place to chill and escape the heat.